-In efforts to mitigate water-related stress and improve sustainable and efficient water management in the region, The Blue Peace Middle East Initiative was founded in 2011, with the vision of transforming water from a source of conflict into an instrument of cooperation and peace, by
+In efforts to mitigate water-related stress and improve sustainable and efficient water management in the region, The Blue Peace Middle East Initiative was founded in 2011, with the vision of transforming water from a source of conflict into an instrument of cooperation and peace, by adopting Track II diplomacy.
+Throughout the past decade, the Blue Peace Middle East Initiative has made numerous achievements.

-- Global High-Level Panel on Water and Peace (GHLP), co-convened by 15 countries from different parts of the world, functioned from 2015-2017 and presented its report "A Matter of Survival" with concrete recommendations to the United Nations in 2017. - For the first time in history, the United Nations Security Council convened an open session on water, peace and security, addressed by the Secretary-General of the United Nations, Chairman of GHPL and President of SFG. - In November 2018, the EU Council of Ministers adopted Council Conclusions on Water Diplomacy, based on the Blue Peace ideas and mentioned the GHLP report. - Geneva Water Hub (GWH) was established in international Geneva to pursue the Blue Peace approach on a structured and sustained basis.
+- Global High-Level Panel on Water and Peace (GHLP), co-convened by 15 countries1 from different parts of the world, functioned from 2015-2017 and presented its report "A Matter of Survival" with concrete recommendations to the United Nations in 2017. - For the first time in history, the United Nations Security Council convened an open session on water, peace and security, addressed by the Secretary-General of the United Nations, Chairman of GHPL and President of SFG. - In November 2018, the EU Council of Ministers adopted Council Conclusions on Water Diplomacy, based on the Blue Peace ideas and mentioned the GHLP report. - Geneva Water Hub (GWH) was established in international Geneva to pursue the Blue Peace approach on a structured and sustained basis. - Regional Blue Peace initiatives fostered intra-regional linkages between countries involved in conflicts in the Middle East, Central Asia and Africa. - For the first time in history, a regional initiative for water cooperation in the Middle East was established by the countries in the region, with a key role played by the upper riparian country (Türkiye)as the coordination office of the initiative between 2019 and 2022, and building on a community of practice of more than 200 politicians, government officials and experts.

-\ Definition by INWRDAM 2019
+^{} Definition by INWRDAM 2019.

-&lt;sup>1 Jordan was the only panel member from the region
+1 Jordan was the only panel member from the region.